dnanexus/dxWDL/README.md

 ## Nested Scatters

-This is where a WDL workflow has a scatter nested within another scatter.
+This is where a single WDL workflow has a scatter within another scatter.
 For example:
 ```wdl
 workflow w {
     scatter (i in [1,2,3]) {